conda-forge/subprocess32-feedstock/README.md

 Home: https://github.com/google/python-subprocess32

-Package license: PSF 2
+Package license: Python-2.0

 Feedstock license: BSD 3-Clause

-Summary: A backport of the subprocess module from Python 3.2/3.3 for use on 2.x.
+Summary: A backport of the subprocess module from Python 3.2/3.3 for use on 2.x